Ritte88/Workflow_SSH/README.md

 Import you private key to pythonista, I did it by coping it to pythonistas icloud-folder, then in pythonista **I moved it to the local folder in Pythonista (eg. This Ipad).**

 ### SSH.py
-Copy the code in [SSH.py](https://github.com/Ritte88/Workflow_SSH/blob/master/SSH.py) in this repo, and paste it in a folder inside your local folder in pythonista, eg. This Ipad.
+Copy the code in [SSH.py](https://github.com/Ritte88/Workflow_SSH/blob/master/SSH.py) in this repo, and paste it in a script inside your local folder in pythonista, eg. This Ipad.

 ### No private key passphrase